Tribe Vibes Presents

 So what is the best CBD oil for anxiety?
 When choosing your products, remember that CBD comes in an array of types.
 Those looking for pure CBD without any other plant matter or cannabinoids should purchase isolate-based products, which contain a powder form instead of oil.
 Consumers looking for a whole plant experience often reach for a full spectrum oil or one which offers most of the plant’s compounds.
 Full spectrum may have more therapeutic benefits due to the "entourage effect" - when the many components within the cannabis plant produce a stronger influence than any one of those components alone.

-Meanwhile, CBD vape cartridges offer various CBD to THC ratios.
+Meanwhile, vape cartridges offer various CBD to THC ratios.
 A common option is the 1:1 which offers an even balance between the two cannabinoids and is a worthy starting point for many new users.
 Other options like 2:1 and 3:1 CBD to THC pens give consumers a heavier dose of CBD while offering some THC.
-And in some cases, a dispensary may offer a 25:1 or 1:0 which features little to no THC at all.
 If you are more of a flower person, be sure to look for these High CBD Strains.
+Those suffering from anxiety may also choose strains higher in indica that can serve as a sedative.

 Studies have begun to confirm that CBD has the potential to treat a number of medical conditions and symptoms.
 Findings have given hope to many that CBD could help ease their stress and anxiety levels.
 While more data and research is required, the number of studies on the subject place the discussion further along than many other cannabis subjects.

 Today, consumer demand and evolving technology continue to drive CBD product development.
 With both medical and adult use customers benefitting from CBD, the demand only continues to grow.
 At TribeTokes, we are thrilled to offer CBD products in an array of types, including our full spectrum CBD Vape Oil, CBD clean beauty, CBD Tinctures and CBD Coffee.
 Visit our store today to see how we can fit into your life.